lutierigb/shell-things/oputus-releasenotes.md

 ## Installation/upgrades instructions [here](https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#how-to-installupgrade-it)

+## 2024Nov25
+- Invalid stop errors were seeing because of a bug when calculating minimum TP allowed for short

+## 2024Nov14
+- fixing bug in TP matching algo that caused TP line to be added when it wasn't really necessary

+## 2024Nov05
+- improves TP matching algo on init.
+Preventing EA from updating orders on init if not needed.
+If the current TP on orders matches with the points specified in the EA then there is no need to update the orders.
+This fixes an edge case when existing positions would be modified upon market opening if the price is above the orders TP

+## 2024Oct23
+- new feature: ability to specify lot size for manual operations

+## 2024Oct22
+- improvments to symbol rotation.
+It will no longer be deprecated.
+Should solve issue where it says the rotation failed but actually completed
+- attempt to fix bug: extending the window forward to look for recently closed positions

+## 2024Sep24
+- bug fix: info panel was displaying the wrong current long lot size when GB was on

 ## 2024Sep01
 - bug fix: abruptly terminating the VM caused GVs to not be commited to disk and upon MT restart it would restore from a previous version. this is now fixed
 - bug fix: closing a position manually will now force TP to be recalculated